Docker in Sandboxes

 raise Exception("Docker build failed")

-# Get the Sandbox to run the built image and show this:
+# The Sandbox will run a container from the built image and print this:

 #